 Which Forms Should You File?

-The tax forms you use will depend on whether you’re a green card holder or you have a temporary visa.
+The tax forms you use will depend on whether you’re a green card holder or have a temporary visa.

 - Temporary Visa Holders: Use Form 1040-NR (U.S. Nonresident Alien Income Tax Return).
 This form has the same filing deadline as Form 1040.